 “A strong enough culture can get away with a volatile, informal structure.” – Spotify Agile Coach Henrik Kniberg

 At Spotify each squad is organised around a specific mission, such as “make Spotify the best place to find music”.
-When teams are aligned around a common goal they need less co-ordination, they trust each other, they’re able to work independently and they’re able to make decision by themselves.
+When teams are aligned around a common goal they need less co-ordination, they trust each other, they’re able to work independently and able to make decision by themselves.

 Alignment is also the result of the strong and explicit Spotify culture.
 The Spotify cultural norms, described in their engineering culture videos (Part 1 & Part 2), keeps alignment strong.
 Some of their cultural norms include the following: